lucasfcosta/blog/_posts/2017-01-23-Quick-vIM-Tips-That-Will-Save-Your-Life.md

 ## Let me know if you have any other useful tips!

-**If you have any useful tips, doubts or thoughts, please share them with me in the comments below or reach me at [@lfernandescosta on twitter](https://twitter.com/lfernandescosta)**
+**If you have any useful tips, doubts or thoughts, please share them with me in the comments below or reach me at [@thewizardlucas on twitter](https://twitter.com/thewizardlucas)**